Classes & Attendance

 It is not guaranteed that students will advance to the next level of classes.
-Every effort will be made to work with students, but in the best interests of the student and the rest of the class a student may be required to repeat a class before advancing.
-This is not a reflection on a student’s potential; some concepts may just take longer to learn.
+Every effort will be made to work with students, but in the best interests of the student and the rest of the class, a student may be required to repeat a class before advancing.
+This is not a reflection on a student’s potential – some concepts may just take longer to learn.

-Students Returning from Hiatus
+Students Returning From Hiatus

 Returning students must pay the tuition rate that is applicable at the time of rejoining The Institution Theater.
-Any student returning after more than one (1) year of absence is required to rejoin the program at a level determined by the Education Director.
+Any student returning after more than one year of absence is required to rejoin the program at a level determined by The Institution Theater office.

 A qualified substitute teacher may sometimes be necessary due to the fact that our faculty is comprised of working artists.
 When possible, students will be notified by their instructor in advance.
-However, sometimes advance notice is not possible.
+However, sometimes advance notice is not always possible.

 Class Attire & Behavior

 Wear comfortable clothing to class – something you can roll around on the floor in and not worry about.
 Be prepared to make yourself warmer or cooler no matter what the weather may be like outside.
+Please bring drinking water.

 Students will be respectful of the instructors during classes.
 The instructors have many years of performing and teaching experience and use this experience when giving notes and instructions.
 When receiving notes from the instructor, questioning for clarification is okay; arguing and whining is not.
-Students will also be respectful of their classmates.
+Students will also be respectful and kind to all of their classmates.
 Suggestions and constructive comments are welcome; however criticism of a peer’s work is not acceptable.
 Leave the teaching to the instructor.